amazingrando/gumshoe/srd/6-YourCharacter.md

   - imply that you are a colleague, authorized to participate in their cases

+### Counterinsurgency (Technical)

+As a former insurgent yourself, you can now turn the tables and read scenes of sabotage and terrorism for clues leading to the perpetrators.
+That’s helpful, because these days the rebels are Castaignite dead-enders who want to bring back the old dictatorship.

+You can:

+  - identify the munitions or weaponry used to stage an attack

+  - tell whether a gun has been recently fired

+  - find hidden weapons and bombs

+  - spot the best places to lie in wait, with or without a sniper rifle

+  - look at a location, see how you would attack it, and describe both how the assault would go down and what you’d do to stop it

+  - spot supposedly casual onlookers who are in fact sizing up the area, just like you are

+On a spend/Push, gain a favor from a fellow member of the movement.

 ### Cryptography (Technical)

 You’re an expert in the making and breaking of codes, from the simple ciphers of old-school espionage tradecraft to the supercomputer algorithms of the present day.

+### Culture (Academic)

+As a general follower of the arts, your knowledge fills in the gaps between other characters’ more form-specific awareness of the city’s cultural scene.
+You know the people, trends, and venues of such art forms as:

+  - dance

+  - music

+  - drama

+  - opera

+  - music hall

+  - ceramics

+  - calligraphy

+  - stage magic

+  - clowning, mime, and circus performance

+  - (if applicable to your period) cinema

 ### Data Retrieval (Technical)